 - Providing supplemental assistance through the Health & Comfort program and Empowerment Webinars.

 - Serving as a thought leader on critical policy issues within the veteran community.

 DVNF Priority Issues

 The Disabled Veterans National Foundation works to highlight a number of current issues that impact the lives of veterans, particularly those who are disabled, as well as their families.
 Some of these issues are illustrated by the news stories listed below:

 - Military and veteran suicide rates have been growing at an alarming rate.
-According to the VA, a US military veteran commits suicide every 80 minutes – totaling 18 veterans a day.
+According to recent studies, around 22 veterans a day are committing suicide.

 - Many employers are beginning to understand the value of hiring veterans.
 Though veteran unemployment rates have gone down, they are still too high.

 - Homelessness among veterans is now an issue many are beginning to realize, but the number of at-risk and homeless veterans of Iraq and Afghanistan has more than doubled in the last 2 years.